MicrosoftDocs/win32/desktop-src/medfound/audio-video-capture-in-media-foundation.md

 ---
-Description: 'Microsoft Media Foundation supports audio and video capture.' ms.assetid: '8a9d96f8-1096-4b66-a2ec-8a95d754ea72'
+Description: Microsoft Media Foundation supports audio and video capture. ms.assetid: 8a9d96f8-1096-4b66-a2ec-8a95d754ea72
-title: 'Audio/Video Capture in Media Foundation'
+title: Audio/Video Capture in Media Foundation ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Audio/Video Capture in Media Foundation

 Microsoft Media Foundation supports audio and video capture.
 Video capture devices are supported through the UVC class driver and must be compatible with UVC 1.1.
 Audio capture devices are supported through Windows Audio Session API (WASAPI).

-A capture device is represented in Media Foundation by a media source object, which exposes the [**IMFMediaSource**](imfmediasource.md) interface.
+A capture device is represented in Media Foundation by a media source object, which exposes the [**IMFMediaSource**](/windows/win32/mfidl/nn-mfidl-imfmediasource?branch=master) interface.
 In most cases, the application will not use this interface directly, but will use a higher-level API such as the [Source Reader](source-reader.md) to control the capture device.

 ## Enumerate Capture Devices

 To enumerate the capture devices on the system, perform the following steps:

-1. Call the [**MFCreateAttributes**](mfcreateattributes.md) function to create an attribute store.
+1. Call the [**MFCreateAttributes**](/windows/win32/mfapi/nf-mfapi-mfcreateattributes?branch=master) function to create an attribute store.
 2. Set the [MF\_DEVSOURCE\_ATTRIBUTE\_SOURCE\_TYPE](mf-devsource-attribute-source-type.md) attribute to one of the following values:

     | Value                                                    | Description                      |